Strategies to use with your students

 7. Have a predictable schedule.
 Children with autism tend to prefer predictable routines.
 Give advance warning if the daily schedule is going to change.
 If there is going to be a field trip, a special guest in the classroom, or a substitute teacher, try to let the class know in advance.
 Unexpected changes in the routine can be difficult for the child with autism.

 8. Teach social skills, such as hand raising, taking turns and sharing as part of the learning curriculum.
 All students will benefit when reminders are given.
 Children with autism often engage in self-stimulating behaviors such as hand flapping, rocking or even slapping themselves in the face.
 Help the other students in the class understand these behaviors.

 9. Provide opportunities to take a break.
 Read a story, play a short game, stand up and stretch, or have casual conversation.
 Sometimes an opportunity to get out of his seat and walk around the room can be very calming for the child on the autism spectrum.
 Try to be aware of the signs that your student may need a short break.

 10. Focus on student strengths.
-If a child is interested in dinosaurs, baseball, dogs or water sports, he needs the opportunity to exhibit his expertise in that subject.
-See.Touch.Learn was developed with the personalized lesson plan in mind.
+If a child is interested in dinosaurs, baseball, dogs or water sports, he or she needs the opportunity to exhibit expertise in that subject.
+Stages Learning Line was developed with the personalized lesson plan in mind.
 Students with autism thrive when they are studying a lesson plan that was formatted specifically for them.

 11. Be aware of environmental triggers.
 Loud noises, bright lights, and hot or cold temperatures can disrupt a child’s thinking pattern and cause an unnecessary classroom outburst.
 Be mindful of these environmental triggers and eliminate them whenever possible.